pandas-dev/pandas/doc/source/basics.rst

 .. ipython:: python

-   import numpy as np;
+   import numpy as np
-   randn = np.random.randn # will use this a lot for examples from pandas import *
+   # will use a lot in examples
+   randn = np.random.randn
+   from pandas import *

 Here is a basic tenet to keep in mind: **data alignment is intrinsic**.
 Link